 7 Important Business Practices to Remember When Working with Costa Ricans

-lifestyle and their flexibility with time.
-Due to their busy lifestyles, Costa Rican business partners need constant reminders of pre-scheduled meetings.
-It is recommended to send appointment reminders a week before the meeting.
+2. Reminders of Meetings Are Recommended This differentiation between Costa Ricans and Americans stems from the Costa Rican pura vida lifestyle and their flexibility with time.
+Due to their busy lifestyles, Costa Rican business partners need reminders of pre-scheduled meetings.
+It is recommended to send calendar invites at least a week before the meeting.

-lifestyle.
-While businesspeople in the United States often get straight to the point, Costa Ricans like to take their time.
+3. Put An Emphasis on Small Talk While businesspeople in the United States often get straight to the point, Costa Ricans like to take their time.
 It’s important to emphasize small talk during business meetings with Costa Ricans.
 Speaking on topics like the weather, general news, or the latest sports scores are completely acceptable and welcome.

-When compared to the United States, the population of Costa Rica is small.
+4. Networking is Highly Important When compared to the United States, the population of Costa Rica is small.
 With only 5 million people in the country, networking plays a huge role in business growth.
 It’s important to get out there and discuss current business ventures and possible future business endeavors with the community.
 The small, tight-knit community can open up partnerships and opportunities with fellow businesspeople that may have gone unnoticed without networking.
-Due to the closeness of the Costa Rican community, and the importance of networking, it is crucial that you keep your comments respectful and your intentions honest.
+Due to the closeness of the Costa Rican community, and the importance of networking, you can expect Costa Ricans to always remain respectful and polite.

-Costa Rica’s beautiful beaches and lush jungles may lead you to think that casual attire is acceptable throughout the country; however, the opposite is true in a business setting.
+5. Business Attire is Preferred in Professional Settings Costa Rica’s beautiful beaches and lush jungles may lead you to think that casual attire is acceptable throughout the country; however, the opposite is true in a business setting.
 Despite their laid back lifestyles, Costa Ricans still hold looking professional to high regard.
 Men are often found in dress pants paired with long sleeve shirts.
 Most opt for a jacket over a tie, unlike businessmen in the United States.
-Women’s wardrobe choices vary from business suits to more fanciful dresses, with plenty of accessories, depending on the event.
+Women’s wardrobe choices can vary from business suits to more fanciful dresses, with plenty of accessories, depending on the event.

-Titles are very important to Costa Ricans, especially those that hold professional or political titles.
+6. Titles Are Important Titles are very important to Costa Ricans, especially those that hold professional or political titles.
 While professional titles are important to businesspeople in the United States, too, the titles of Costa Ricans differ greatly.
 Costa Rican men use both their father’s and mother’s names in correspondence, but only use their father’s names when introducing themselves.
 While businesspeople in the United States often have one surname and are fine with being called by their first name, in Costa Rica one must be invited to refer to the other by their first name.
-It is even seen as rude to call a Costa Rican by their first name without being invited to do so.
+It is sometimes seen as rude to call a Costa Rican by their first name without being invited to do so.

-Business decisions are expected to take longer in Costa Rica than they are in the United States.
+7. Negotiations Will Take Time Business decisions are expected to take longer in Costa Rica than they are in the United States.
 This is because business decisions are made between all involved parties within the business which means there is a lot of bureaucracy to navigate.
 Additionally, because of the close community of networkers, business decisions and negotiations are often made over dinner, in a more relaxed environment, which can stretch out the process.
 While Costa Rica is not on the other side of the world, business culture in Costa Rica is quite different when compared to the United States.
 With the more relaxed approach to time management and decision making, Costa Ricans do business at a slower pace.
 The close-knit community throughout the country means that there is a personal level to the business whereas there is often a strict line between business and personal life in the United States.
 Despite the differences, partnerships between businesses in the United States and Costa Rica continue to thrive in web-based work and software development.